 Internships offer a unique experiential learning opportunity, allowing students to test their skills, explore their interests, and gain a deeper understanding of their chosen field.
 The hands-on experience gained during internships enhances students' resumes, creates for students a network of professionals, and provides them with a competitive edge in the job market upon graduation.

-Seminar and Webinar Series:
+Seminar and Webinar Series

 We foster a culture of continuous learning and staying updated with the latest advancements in computer science/information technology and artificial intelligence.
-To achieve this, we organize regular seminar and/or webinar series featuring renowned experts and industry leaders in the field.
-These seminars and webinars not only provide valuable insights and knowledge, they also encourage interaction and engagement among participants.
+To achieve this, we organize regular seminars and/or webinar series featuring renowned experts and industry leaders in the field.
+These seminars and webinars not only provide valuable insights and knowledge, but they also encourage interaction and engagement among participants.
 Students, faculty members, SGUB personnel, members of the community, and professionals from around the world join these seminars and webinars, expanding their knowledge and connecting with experts in the field.

 Our department offers several unique and innovative mechanisms to develop students beyond their curricula.

-Undergraduate Research Assistantships:
+Undergraduate Research Assistantships

 As part of our commitment to fostering a research-driven environment, we offer research assistantship opportunities to motivated undergraduate students.
 Research assistants work closely with faculty members on cutting-edge research projects, contributing to advancements in the field.
 This hands-on experience allows students to develop research skills, gain exposure to state-of-the-art methodologies, and collaborate with leading researchers.
 Research assistantships enhance students' academic portfolios and are potential avenues for peer-reviewed publication.

-Undergraduate Student Mentoring:
+Undergraduate Student Mentoring

 Our peer-mentoring program provides students with the opportunity to receive additional assistance and guidance from their fellow students who have excelled in their courses.
 Peer mentors are carefully selected based on their academic achievements and teaching abilities; they provide personalized tutoring sessions, offer study tips and strategies, and help students build confidence in their understanding of the subject matter.
 Peer mentoring is a valuable resource that promotes collaborative learning and academic success among our students.